Joe Buck

-Joseph Francis Buck (born April 25, 1969) is an American sportscaster.
+Joseph Francis Buck (born April 25, 1969) is an American sportscaster for ESPN.

-The son of sportscaster Jack Buck, he worked for Fox Sports from its 1994 inception through 2022, including roles as lead play-by-play announcer for the network's National Football League and Major League Baseball coverage.
-He served as the play-by-play announcer for the World Series from 1996 to 2021, with the exceptions of 1997 and 1999, when Bob Costas called those particular World Series for NBC.
+The son of sportscaster Jack Buck, he worked for Fox Sports from its 1994 inception through 2022, including roles as lead play-by-play announcer for Fox's National Football League and Major League Baseball coverage.
+He served as a television play-by-play announcer for the World Series over a 25-year span from 1996 to 2021 (with the exceptions of 1997 and 1999, in which Bob Costas called those particular World Series for NBC).
+He is known for his distinctive smooth and focused style of playcalling.

-In 2022, Buck moved to ESPN, where he serves as the lead play-by-play announcer for Monday Night Football.
+In 2022, Buck moved to ESPN from Fox Sports.
+He is the lead play-by-play announcer for Monday Night Football.

 Early life and education

-Buck was born in St. Petersburg, Florida (where the St. Louis Cardinals, for whom his father broadcast, then conducted their spring training) and raised in the St. Louis area, where he attended St. Louis Country Day School.
+Buck was born in St. Petersburg, Florida and raised in the St. Louis area, where he attended St. Louis Country Day School.
 He began his broadcasting career in 1989 while he was an undergraduate at Indiana University Bloomington.

 Career

 Before Fox

-Buck called play-by-play for the then-Louisville Redbirds, a minor league affiliate of the Cardinals, and was a reporter for ESPN's coverage of the Triple-A All-Star Game in 1989.
+Buck called play-by-play for the then - Louisville Redbirds, a minor league affiliate of the Cardinals, and was a reporter for ESPN's coverage of the Triple-A All-Star Game in 1989.
 In 1991, he did reporting for St Louis' CBS affiliate KMOV.
 Also, in 1991 Buck began broadcasting for the Cardinals on local television and KMOX Radio, filling in while his father was working on CBS telecasts.
 In the 1992–93 season, he was the play-by-play voice for University of Missouri basketball broadcasts.

 Buck continued to call Cardinals games after being hired by Fox Sports, initially with his father on KMOX and later on FSN Midwest television.
-As his network duties increased, however, his local workload shrank, and prior to the 2008 season it was announced that he would no longer be calling Cardinals telecasts for FSN Midwest.
+As his network duties increased, however, his local workload shrank, and before the 2008 season, it was announced that he would no longer be calling Cardinals telecasts for FSN Midwest.
 This marked the first time since 1960 that a member of the Buck family was not part of the team's broadcasting crew.

 Fox Sports (1994–2021)

 Hiring at Fox

-In 1994, Buck was hired by Fox, and at the age of 25 became the youngest man ever to announce a regular slate of National Football League games on network television.
+In 1994, Buck was hired by Fox, and at the age of 25 became the youngest man ever to announce a regular slate of National Football League (NFL) games on network television.